giautm/babel-plugin-graphql-import/README.md

 # Babel GraphQL Import
-Babel plugin to add the opportunity to use `import` with raw/literal content<br>
-It is good e.g. for importing `*.graphql` files into your code.
+Babel plugin to add the opportunity to use `import` for importing `*.graphql` files into your code with `graphql-import`.

 ## Examples